rmulhol/rmulhol.github.io/_posts/2015-05-20-clean-commit-history.markdown

 As I've been working to improve my Git etiquette, one thing I've been doing is revisiting my projects' histories and cleaning up their commits to be more modular and expressive.
 Having had a tendency to batch together collections of unrelated modifications under unhelpful commit messages, my work was cut out for me.

-Fortunately, I was able to figure out some techniques for transforming git's record of the past, and I'm happy with the results.
+Fortunately, I was able to figure out some techniques for transforming Git's record of the past, and I'm happy with the results.
 Previously sloppy commits were renamed, broken up, and supplemented as necessary.

-In this post, I'd like to share some of the techniques I found most helpful in rewriting git history.
+In this post, I'd like to share some of the techniques I found most helpful in rewriting Git history.
 If you're facing a similar struggle to my own, hopefully you don't need to suffer the same pain I did along the way.

-A word of caution, though, before we begin: most of these techniques are best left aside if you're working in a context where other users actively depend on or contribute to your code on Github.
-While rewriting your git history can make it easier to grasp what you've done through previous iterations of your code, it can also make it more difficult to share and merge new contributions going forward if you're working with an outdated history.
+A word of caution, though, before we begin: most of these techniques are best left aside if you're working in a context where other users actively depend on or contribute to your code.
+While rewriting your Git history can make it easier to grasp what you've done through previous iterations of your code, it can also make it more difficult to share and merge new contributions going forward if you're working with an outdated history.

 **From Whence it Begins: Revisiting the Past**